Law Office Space

 Virtual Office Providers (non-exclusive listing)

-HOME LAW OFFICE
+HOME LAW OFFICE SPACE

-PHYSICAL OFFICE SPACE
+PHYSICAL LAW OFFICE SPACE

 Physical office space might take the form of a leased building or floor, or a single rented office.
 Many attorneys start out in shared office arrangements either with other solo attorneys or within the space of a small firm.
 These opportunities are primarily discovered through word of mouth.
 Bar associations, law school alumni boards, and other listservs for attorneys are helpful resources for finding space.
 For temporary meeting or work space, check with your local bar association.
 Some bar associations, as well as the Social Law Library, provide office space for member attorneys to work on a temporary basis.